Coming to Tweddle

-For many parents, challenges with a baby or toddler may be easily fixed by talking to people in their support network and getting some extra help at home.
+For many parents, challenges with a baby or toddler sleep and settling may be easily fixed by talking to people in their support network and getting some extra help at home.
 For other parents it might be a more complex situation.
 The best person to talk to is your Maternal and Child Health Nurse or your GP – they will assist you to work out what will help.
 This might include a referral to one of Tweddle’s programs.
 You can self-refer to Tweddle or ask your health professional to access the referral forms and information which can be found here.

-Once you have self-referred to Tweddle, or your GP or Maternal and Child Health Nurse has sent the referral to Tweddle you will be contacted by the Duty Worker within the next couple of days.
+Once you have self-referred to Tweddle, or your GP or Maternal and Child Health Nurse has sent the referral to Tweddle you will be contacted by the intake and assessment team within the next couple of days.
 Our intake and assessment team are highly skilled Community, Child and Family Health professionals and Registered Nurses.

 If you are eligible for a funded program the Duty Worker will book you into the Assessment and Intake process to determine the program best suited to you.
 Both you and your partner will be encouraged to attend the program.
 The Assessment and Intake Worker will let you know the timelines for admission as well as the possibility of an earlier ‘standby’ admission if there is a cancellation.